Cumulocity-IoT/Cumulocity-Asset-overview-plugin/README.md

 *  **Column1 Settings:** User can select up to 5 fields to display in Column1 of tile.Based on that the asset or devices will be viewed as a table in the UI
 *  **Column2 Settings:** User can select up to 5 fields to display in Column2 of tile.Based on that the asset or devices will be viewed as a table in the UI
 *  **Refresh:** Useful for force reload/refresh devices.
-*  **Dashboard Settings(Application Builder Only):** This feature is available only in application builder.
+*  **Dashboard Settings(Application Builder/Blue Print Forge):** This feature is available only in application builder.
 User can navigate to any other dashboard by providing below details:
     * **Device Type:** Select a device type.
 Navigation will be applied to all devices/assets of this device/asset type to a specific dashboard.
     * **Dashboard ID:** Dashboard ID of a dashboard where user need to navigate.
 You can find dashboard id in browser URL.
     * **DeviceId as TabGroup:** Select this option only if you are using Group Template as dashboard in application builder and selected deviceId as tabgroup field during group template configuration.